Aina Aiba: Career

-Aiba debuted in voice acting by providing the voice of Tokoha Anjou in Cardfight!!
-Vanguard G: NEXT, replacing Nitta Emi.
+Aiba debuted in voice acting by providing the voice of Tokoha Anjō in Cardfight!!
+Vanguard G: NEXT, replacing Emi Nitta.
 In 2017, she began voicing and performing in the franchise BanG Dream! as Yukina Minato of the band Roselia.
+In 2018, she began voicing Claudine Saijō from Revue Starlight.

-She made her professional singing debut from Bushiroad Music in November 2016 with her first st single "Yume no Hikari Kimi no Mirai", which was used as the ending theme for Future Card Buddyfight DDD.
+Aiba made her professional singing debut from Bushiroad Music in November 2016 with her first st single "Yume no Hikari Kimi no Mirai", which was used as the ending theme for Future Card Buddyfight DDD.
 She restarted her solo singing career with the single "Lead the way", which was released on October 16, 2019.
 It was used as the opening theme for the anime Cardfight!!
 Vanguard: Shinemon.

-On March 3, 2018, Aiba, who was a member of the unit Doubutsu Biscuits x PPP, was one of the winners of the Singing Award during the 12th Seiyu Awards.
+On March 3, 2018, Aiba, who was a member of the unit Dōbutsu Biscuits x PPP, was one of the winners of the Singing Award during the 12th Seiyu Awards.
 In 2020, she and Roselia received the Singing Award at the 14th Seiyu Awards.